Organise your Christmas music.

 Ed Elf: She stole the idea.
 Rockin’ round the tree’s actually an elf thing.

-Mrs. C: It’s important to remember to keep your calendar up-to-date with all the regular routine events that will be happening throughout the Christmas period: the events that need dovetailing with your festive schedule.
-These could include car MOTs, children’s activities – like dance classes, swimming lessons and other sporting endeavours – and even birthday celebrations.
+Mrs. C: It’s important to remember to keep your calendar up-to-date with all the important dates and regular routine events that will be happening throughout the Christmas period: the events that need dovetailing with your festive schedule.
 Jot down the key essentials and plan to cement those dates from today onwards.
 With just six weeks to go until Christmas, you have plenty of time to book in appointments for the practicalities of life.
 Getting the hair and nail appointments secured before the Christmas rush is key.
 Don’t procrastinate.

 Ed Elf: I know you mean business when you get the big words out.